NACLab/ngc-learn/docs/tutorials/neurocog/short_term_plasticity.md

 ### Starting with Facilitation-Dominated Dynamics

-One experiment goal with using a "dynamic synapse" is often to computationally model the fact that synaptic efficacy (strength/conductance magnitude) is not a fixed quantity (even in cases where long-term adaptation/learning is absent) and instead a time-varying property that depends on a fixed quantity of biophysical resources, e.g., neurotransmitter chemicals.
-This means, in the context of spiking cells, when a pre-synaptic neuron emits a pulse, this will affect the relative magnitude of the synapse's efficacy; in some cases, this will result in an increase (facilitation) and, in others, this will result in a decrease (depression) that lasts over a short period of time (several milliseconds in many instances).
-Considering the fact synapses have a dynamic nature to them, both over short and long time-scales, means that plasticity can be thought of as a stimulus and resource-dependent quantity, reflecting an important biophysical aspect that affects how neuronal systems adapt and generalize given different kinds of sensory stimuli.
+One experiment goal with using a "dynamic synapse" <b>[1]</b> is often to computationally model the fact that synaptic efficacy (strength/conductance magnitude) is not a fixed quantity -- even in cases where long-term adaptation/learning is absent -- and instead a time-varying property that depends on a fixed quantity of biophysical resources.
+Specifically, biological neuronal networks, synaptic signaling (or communication of information across synaptic connection pathways) consumes some quantity of neurotransmitters -- STF results from an influx of calcium into an axon terminal of a pre-synaptic neuron (after emission of a spike pulse) whereas STD occurs after a depletion of neurotransmitters that is consumed by the act of synaptic signaling at the axon terminal of a pre-synaptic neuron.
+Studies of cortical neuronal regions have empirically found that some areas are STD-dominated, STF-dominated, or exhibit some mixture of the two.

+Ultimately, the above means that, in the context of spiking cells, when a pre-synaptic neuron emits a pulse, this act will affect the relative magnitude of the synapse's efficacy; in some cases, this will result in an increase (facilitation) and, in others, this will result in a decrease (depression) that lasts over a short period of time (several hundreds to thousands of milliseconds in many instances).
+As a result of considering synapses to have a dynamic nature to them, both over short and long time-scales, plasticity can now be thought of as a stimulus and resource-dependent quantity, reflecting an important biophysical aspect that affects how neuronal systems adapt and generalize given different kinds of sensory stimuli.

 Writing our STP dynamic synapse can be done by importing [STPDenseSynapse](ngclearn.components.synapses.STPDenseSynapse)